 Inflation ~ Real Estate The Answer?

-Inflation ~ Real Estate The Answer?
-Costs of Inflation
+Causes of Inflation Inflation ~ Real Estate Is The Answer.

 Almost everyone thinks inflation is evil, but it isn’t necessarily so.
 Inflation affects different people in different ways.
 It also depends on whether inflation being anticipated or unanticipated.
 If the inflation rate corresponds to what people are expecting (anticipated inflation), then we can compensate and the cost isn’t high.
 For example, banks can vary their interest rates and workers can negotiate contracts that include automatic wage hikes as the price level goes up.